1-rafael-1/hcsr04_async/README.md

 Note that this only makes the blocking trigger pulse of 10us blocking, the remainder will still be async.

+- `embassy`: Initialize the sensor already setup for Embassy.

 ## Note

 Due to the non-blocking nature of this driver there is a probabiity that either the trigger pulse or the echo measurement get impacted by other async tasks.
 If this becomes a problem You must either use a blocking driver or You can attempt to run this driver in a higher priority task.